phil-opp/blog_os/blog/content/second-edition/posts/08-paging-introduction/index.md

 ## Paging on x86_64

 The x86_64 architecture uses a 4-level page table and a page size of 4KiB.
-Each page table, independent of the level, has a fixed sized of 512 entries.
+Each page table, independent of the level, has a fixed size of 512 entries.
 Each entry has a size of 8 bytes, so each table is 512 * 8B = 4KiB large and thus fits exactly into one page.

 The page table index for level is derived directly from the virtual address: